cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230726 0229-1 Day #37_

 Desc:
-The session we had yesterday on Integrating GitHub Public & Private Repository to trigger the Jenkins Freestyle jobs from a specific branch.
+The session we had on Integrating GitHub Public & Private Repository to trigger the Jenkins Freestyle jobs from a specific branch.